 Second And Final Year Subjects First Year Subjects Required For Entry Note: No two first year subjects may be taken from the same section of the list of subjects available in first year.
 (See regulations page 10) Celtic Studies A. One of the following as major subject: Early Irish Modern Irish Welsh And the other two languages as minor subjects.
 B. Early Irish as major subject; two of the following as minor subjects: Welsh Early Irish History Archaeology.
 C. Welsh and Modern Irish or Scottish Gaelic (with Modern Irish).
-D. Irish Folklore as major subject; two of the following as minor subjects: Modern Irish Early Irish Welsh Archaeology and Early Irish History. (a) Modern Irish; (b) Early Irish or Welsh; (c) Early Irish or Welsh or Latin or Greek or French or Archaeology or Celtic Civilization.
+D. Irish Folklore as major subject; two of the following as minor subjects: Modern Irish Early Irish Welsh Archaeology and Early Irish History.
+Major Welsh includes Breton (a) Modern Irish; (b) Early Irish or Welsh; (c) Early Irish or Welsh or Latin or Greek or French or Archaeology or Celtic Civilization.
 If students plan to take either Early Irish or Welsh as a major subject, they must have passed that subject in the first year.

 Second And Final Year Subjects First Year Subjects Required For Entry Note: No two first year subjects may be taken from the same section of the list of subjects available in first year.
 (See regulations page 10) Celtic Studies (Contd.)
 E. One of the following as major subject: Archaeology Early Irish History Early Irish Language and Literature Welsh Two minor subjects: Two subjects from above not chosen as the major subject or one of these and Medieval Welsh.
 If Welsh is chosen as major subject Medieval Welsh may not be chosen as a minor subject (a) Modern Irish or Early Irish Language and Literature; (b) Archaeology; (c) History (including Early Irish History) or Latin or Welsh or Celtic Civilization.
 If either Archaeology or Early Irish Language and Literature or Welsh is chosen as a major subject, it must be passed in the first year.
-Near Eastern Languages Major subject: Arabic or Hebrew; Two of the following as minor subjects: Aramaic Hellenistic Greek Near Eastern Civilization Persian Syriac Ugaritic The subject Persian may not always be offered. (a) The major subject to be offered in the BA;(b) Any other subject;(c) Any other subject.
+Near Eastern Languages Major subject: Hebrew; Two minor subjects: Aramaic Hellenistic Greek (a) The major subject to be offered in the BA;(b) Any other subject;(c) Any other subject.